Guerrassc/localr/README.md

 ## How it works

 1. Enter a destination city
-2. Pick a vibe, Adventurous, Chill, Foodie, Culture, Nightlife, or Broke Student
+2. Pick a mood, Outdoor, Food & Drink, Culture, Nightlife, or Budget
 3. The app scans Reddit and community platforms for real recommendations
 4. Activities come up as swipeable cards, right to save, left to skip
 5. Each card shows a real quote from an actual post, plus a **Local Score** (how many times a place was organically mentioned)